 It’s up to you to take good care of your mouth and teeth, which is why the best thing you can do is pay attention to what you eat.
 Then, brush your teeth regularly: the dentists advise you to do that twice a day, but you may want to brush three or four times, in which case you’ll need to carry a toothbrush in your purse/bag at all times.

 However, in case of cavities or severe pain, see a dentist and don’t try to address the situation yourself, at home.
 You might be doing more harm than good.
 We know dental care is expensive, but if you pay a little attention to your oral hygiene, you can postpone a few medical interventions in time.
-Stay healthy and smile to the camera!
+Stay healthy and smile at the camera!

 Pin it for later: